 These interests have afforded him a few interesting opportunities over the years, including:

-- Teaching workshops on circuit bending and DIY synthesizers to young adults through SOUNDRY, an educational outreach component of the Omaha Under the Radar Festival.
+- Teaching workshops on circuit bending and building DIY synthesizers to young adults through SOUNDRY, an educational outreach component of the Omaha Under the Radar Festival.

-- Collaborating with and providing technology guidance and support to nationally- and internationally-recognized fine residency artists through the Bemis Center for Contemporary Art in Omaha, NE.
+- Collaborating with and providing creative technology guidance and support to nationally- and internationally-recognized fine artists through the Bemis Center for Contemporary Art in Omaha, NE.
 Collaborators included Emilie Baltz, Di Mainstone, and others.